tun67213/DataStructuresReview/README.md

         Once done with that, it will make the current Node have its pointer to the next Node be this new Node.
         Lastly, the program will increment the size variable.
 #### public boolean addAll(Collection<? extends E> c)
+    Variables:
+        Collection<? extends E> c:
+            A collection of values to add to the end of this Linked List, in the order returned by the Collection's iterator
     Throws:
         NullPointerException() exception if no Collection of values is provided (i.e. c is null)
     Returns: